dynamsoft-docs/label-recognition-docs/introduction/index.md

 ## Cross-Platform Programming Languages

-DLR is cross-platform.
+DLR is designed to be cross-platform.
 The core of DLR is written in C/C++ for performance.
 The library is wrapped for .NET, Java, and other programming languages so that users can use DLR on iOS, Android, Windows, and Linux.
-Below is a list of supported OSes and programming languages:
+Below is a list of supported OSes and corresponding programming languages:

 | OS            | Programming Language |
 |---------------|----------------------|